jara001/f1tenth-rules/rules_v3.md

 Touching the opponent is not penalized unless one of the cars significantly diverges from its expected trajectory.

+The algorithms must not intentionally hinder the opponent or perform any damage to it.
+Specifically, maneuvers such as deliberate crowding of a car beyond the edge of the track or any other abnormal change of direction are strictly prohibited.
+The referees will have the final say in whether a driver is in violation of this rule.

 Upon crashing the border of the track, the team has to fix the track and place the car on the side of the track at the place where the car first crashed the border.
 Then, the car can continue the race.
 During all of this, the opponent’s car must not be restricted by the team’s actions and the opponent is allowed to further race without stopping its car.
 The penalty is the time spent on fixing the track and placing the car.

 Upon crashing the opponent, these steps are applied: